bichanna/millie/README.md

 # Millie
-A package that converts big numbers to what's pleasant to see (an adorable, little girl, perhaps?).
+A Dart package that converts big numbers to what's pleasant to see (an adorable, little girl, perhaps?).

 | 🤢 Before | ✨ After |
 | ----------- | ----------- |